 The government suggests that we should think of groups of people as bubbles.
 In that way a person can be close to a few other people, but reduce the risk of being infected with the virus by avoiding getting too close to other people.
-Your family at home is one of your bubbles - you are more relaxed with them, but when you are with other people you tend to be more careful, and might try to avoid standing too close to them, or touching the same things they have touched.
+Your family at home is one of your bubbles - you are more relaxed with them, but when you are with other people you tend to be more careful, and should try to avoid standing too close to them, or touching the same things they have touched.

 In school we think of groups of children in the same age-group as being separate bubbles.
-If you are a pupil in years 4, 5, 6, 7 or 8, then you have been allocated a form-tutor group which will have the same pupils as in most of your lessons.
+If you are a pupil in years 4, 5, 6, 7 or 8, then your form-tutor group will continue to have the same pupils as in most of your lessons.
 This means you are not coming into close contact very often with other people outside of your bubble.

 If you are in an older year-group, then it is more difficult to keep a class bubble, as every student has chosen different non-core options subjects for their academic timetable.
 In Year 9 and above the year-group is the bubble.
-We have put in place plans to minimise the contact between your year group and pupils in other year groups.
+There are plans in place to minimise the contact between your year group and pupils in other year groups.